 Often a few simple changes to the working environment can make a world of difference – even just talking about the menopause openly can reduce the impact of some symptoms.
 Line managers play a vital role in supporting colleagues with menopausal symptoms

-NHS Employers has a useful page on Menopause and the workplace with some excellent information and support guides.
+NHS Employers has a useful page with some excellent information and support guides:

 If you work in health or social care and you live or work in Berkshire, the Wellbeing Matters team is here for you.
 As well as frontline roles, our friendly team supports admin, managerial, facilities and temporary staff working for health and social care services, in any organisation.
 (See Who can access the support).